 2. Introduce a workplace presenteeism policy.

 There’s too much work to do and deadlines to meet.
 So, instead of staying home and resting, some employees still come to work sick.
 However, it’s counter-productive to work when ill.
-Often, performance is subpar and employees become disengaged with the work and the company.
+Often, performance is subpar and employees become disengaged from the work and the company.

-In addition, employees who come into work sick can cause cross-contamination.
+Also, employees who come into work sick can cause cross-contamination.
 Other employees can become ill as well, and productivity will suffer further.

 Outline where your company stands on employees coming to work sick.
 Help employees understand why they should stay at home when they’re coming down with something.
 Where possible, implement a work-from-home policy that makes it possible for employees to still complete their daily tasks while isolating themselves from the rest of the staff.